A single copy of this article may be reprinted for personal, noncommercial use only.

 - Has difficulty breathing or is bluish around the lips and mouth

 Once your baby has been infected by a virus, he or she generally becomes immune to that specific virus.
 But because there are so many viruses that cause colds, your baby may have several colds a year and many throughout his or her lifetime.
+Also, there are some viruses that don't produce lasting immunity.

 A common cold virus enters your baby's body through his or her mouth or nose.
 Your baby may be infected with such a virus by: